• Skip to primary navigation

 Instructions

-• In a medium saucepan over high heat, bring the water and orange juice to a boil.
+• In a medium saucepan over high heat, bring the orange juice to a boil.
 Add in the brown sugar and stir until it is dissolved.

 • Pour in the cranberries and pear (if using) and stir until the cranberries begin to burst, then lower heat to a simmer, add in the orange zest (if using), and allow to cook for 10 minutes.